kubevault/kubevault/docs/concepts/secret-engine-crds/secret-access-request.md

       namespace: test
 ```

-Here, we are going to describe the various sections of the `SecretAccessRequest` crd.
+Here, we are going to describe the various sections of the `SecretAccessRequest` CRD.

 ### SecretAccessRequest Spec

-SecretAccessRequest `spec` contains information about database role and subject.
+SecretAccessRequest `spec` contains information about the role and the subjects.

 ```yaml
 spec: